vegaprotocol/specs/protocol/0080-SPOT-product_builtin_spot.md

   2.2.
 Trader can amend price and volume in Market auction state <br>
   2.3.
 Trader can amend price and volume in Market Trading state, provided account has balance<br>
   2.3.
 Trader can cancel a submitted spot order at Market Auction and Trading state<br>
   2.4.
-Trader can join a market by submitting a new trade to a Market , when market is in Trading state<br>
+Trader can join a market by submitting a new trade to a Market, when the market is in Trading state<br>
   2.5.
 Trader can fully fill an order<br>
   2.6.
 Trader can partially fill an order and cancel remaining order<br>
   2.7.
 Wash trades can be filled in trading mode and cancelled in Auction mode<br>
   2.8.
 Trades can submit prices and volumes in decimal ranges and rounding logic is applied<br>
+  2.9.
+Spot trades can be submitted with order types Limit orders, GTC, GFA etc <br>

 **Liquidity Provider**
 3. Liquidity Provers can join a Spot Market and fill trades<br>